JadeCodes/personal_page/README.md

 ====
 **Objective**

-To create a landing page for my portfolio site as a place holder while I continue to work on projects to include on this site later.
+To create a landing page for my personal website as a place holder while I continue to work on projects to include on this site later.